 The one common theme running through all of these programs is "disorganization."
 Many of these dogs wind up in shelters because they are worse after training than before.

 After going through one of these programs, people call and ask me about my private lessons.
 They all say the same thing....."group doesn't work."
 What they fail to realize is, they haven't had "group training" to begin with.
 They have invested in "playtime" where their dogs have learned to become pushy, disrespectful, and outright aggressive.

 JCM's group training absolutely works.

 Graduation class The best way to determine which dog training program is right for you and your dog is to watch a graduating class.

 Below left: The Graduating class from a Positive reinforcement / clicker training program.
-Notice that all of the students are holding (restraining) their dogs as they struggle to get away.
+Notice that the students are either holding (restraining) their dogs as they pull, or the dog is wanting another treat.

 Below Right: The Graduating class from JCM's basic Obedience Training program.
 Notice how polished the owners are and how well behaved and obediente the dogs are.

 Another training method that has been gaining popularity recently is the use of the Electronic Training Collar, or E-Collar.

 These collars have their application.
 It is a necessary training tool for Field work when the dog has to be controlled from a great distance.
 However, when used in Basic Obedience, it is overkill.
 Having used E-Collars on occasion years ago, it soon became apparent of their limitations.